mpx86/devpi-resources/README.md

 `sudo journalctl -u devpi.service -f`

+## devpi client commands

-## The following are devpi client commands to configure certain settings
+This section uses the devpi client to configure index settings.

 If you want to keep your monitoring session going, launch a new ssh session before running the following tasks.